 State Privacy Laws Will Impact the Risk and Regulatory Landscape

-California has taken one of the most controversial approaches to protect consumer data and is giving companies the opportunity to level up their privacy practices.
+California has taken one of the most controversial approaches to protect consumer data and allows companies to level up their privacy practices.
 The California Consumer Privacy Act (CCPA) applies to any business that collects data from California residents — regardless of where the business is headquartered.

 “Every cookie violation on a website can constitute a fine of up to $7,500 per violation per California resident,” explained Shelton Leipzig.
-“There was a situation in which a company had 100 cookies for which they did not have a service provider exemption or sales exemption and that turned into $750,000 per Californian per day.
+“There was a situation in which a company had 100 cookies for which they did not have a service provider exemption or sales exemption, which turned into $750,000 per Californian per day.
 So you can see how this can turn into a nine-figure expense.”

 Along with violation fines, the CCPA also includes a statute that allows for a private right of action for data breaches and encourages proactively scanning websites for violations.
-The CCPA is unlike any approach before and it forces C-suite leaders to be aware and involved with overseeing security.
+The CCPA is unlike any approach before, forcing C-suite leaders to be aware and involved with overseeing security.
 Consumers have the ability to directly call out cookie violations with pre-populated notices addressed to the CEO.

-Taking inspiration from the CCPA, the Federal Trade Commission (FTC) has received one billion dollars in funding to build out enforcement capabilities and re-evaluate the involvement of C-suite leaders and the board.
-Just this year, Colorado and Virginia have passed consumer data privacy acts and seven other states are considering bills of the same nature, including New York.
+Taking inspiration from the CCPA, the Federal Trade Commission (FTC) has received one billion dollars in funding to build enforcement capabilities and re-evaluate the involvement of C-suite leaders and the board.
+This year, Colorado and Virginia passed consumer data privacy acts, and seven other states are considering bills of the exact nature, including New York.

 There is a clear demand for federal and state privacy and data security laws.
-Commercial enterprises could lose out to global competitors, like those in Japan and Israel.
-Major organizations will continue to be considered inadequate for data transfers if the US cannot provide data security on the level of the General Data Protection Regulation (GDPR).
+Commercial enterprises could lose out to global competitors like Japan and Israel.
+Major organizations will continue to be considered inadequate for data transfers if the US cannot provide data security on the General Data Protection Regulation (GDPR) level.

 “This is a very tenuous time for privacy but what I will say for corporations is that organization is key,” said Shelton Leipzig.
 “You need to know where your data is, have a program systematized, and access to tools that companies are going to need to get their arms around global compliance.”